harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integration-postgresql.md

 :::

-To integrate with an on-premises PostgreSQL instance, you must use the [generic SEI integration](./sei-integration-generic.md).

 ## Configure the integration

 1. In your Harness project, go to the SEI module, and select **Account**.
 2. Select **SEI Integrations** under **Data Settings**.
 3. Select **Available Integrations**, locate the **PostgreSQL** integration, and select **Install**.
 4. Configure and save the integration.

+To integrate with an on-premises PostgreSQL instance, you must use an [Ingestion Satellite](./sei-integration-satellite.md).